Russell County authorities make trip to Alaska in relation to Kamarie Holland murder case - NewsBreak

 PHENIX CITY, Ala, ( WRBL ) — Investigators and prosecutors from Russell County made a trip to North Pole, Alaska last month in connection with the capital murder investigation into Jeremy Williams.

 Williams is accused of raping and murdering five-year-old Kamarie Holland in December 2021.
-Court records indicate that much of the alleged crime could be on video based on a production of child pornography charge Williams is facing.
+Court records indicate that much of the alleged crime could be on video based on a production of child pornography charge Williams is facing.‘My daughter is not here.
+They shouldn’t be here’: Father of 5-year-old girl found dead in Alabama speaks out

 This week North Pole Police Chief Steve Dutra confirmed to WRBL that a contingent from Russell County that included Sheriff Heath Taylor, District Attorney Kenneth Davis, and Chief Assistant District Attorney Rick Chancey traveled to North Pole in early July.